yuewuo/fusion-blossom/tutorial/src/graph_partitions_and_fusion_plans.md

 ## Overview

 This tutorial covers the concepts and implementation details for configuring graph partitions and fusion plans in parallel computing, focusing on the efficient execution of the Minimum Weight Perfect Matching (MWPM) algorithm.
-The goal is to enhance the speed of the computations by ensuring that each partition contains vertices with continuous indices and by designing a user-friendly interface in Python.
+The goal is to enhance the speed of computations by ensuring that each partition contains vertices with continuous indices and by designing a user-friendly interface in Python.

 ## Configuration of Graph Partitions